 To summarize, Google makes money through advertising by enabling businesses to show up in front of customers for relevant searches.
 Advertising revenues account for more than 85% of Google’s annual income of $160 billion (2019-20).
 The other 15% comes from GSuite, Google Cloud, Google Drive, and other products.

 Advertising revenue is also the only way how Gmail makes money.
 Multiple other free products from Google also use the same advertising to stay profitable.

 15% of its revenues are generated from their service-based business model.
 So let’s look at the different products that they offer.

 They offer many products and services.
 A lot of products serve to enhance their search engine.
 A few products are created to generate additional revenues for the company.
 With their strong branding, their power to attain monopoly in the market, and trust built over the years, a whole lot of their products are easily accepted by the general public.

-Here’s a list the major subscription based products offered by Google:
+Here’s a list of the major subscription-based products offered by Google: